Joe-BN/Nvim/README.md

 The font however depends on the one set on your system.
 It must ba a type of Nerd font, they usually look cool and have icons butilt into them.
-Check out [NerdFonts](https://www.nerdfonts.com/) and download and configure your nerdfont of choice.
+Check out [NerdFonts](https://www.nerdfonts.com/) , download and configure your nerdfont of choice.
 If you dont know how to, check out [how to sutup nerd fonts](https://youtu.be/LJ7CEhnS0OM).